Yecats/SuperSpaceShooter/DevelopmentChallenges.md

 ### Achievements
 **Difficulty:** Hard   |   **Skills:** Coding, User Interface

-Players could earn achievements for attacking a certain amount and/or type of enemy.
+Achievements are a very common component of video games.
+With Super Space Shooter, players could earn achievements for attacking a certain amount and/or type of enemy.
 For example, there could be three achievments around killing a "Small Enemy" unlocked at the 10, 50 and 100 kill mark.

 If doing local integration, then there would need to be a way to store the information and tie it to the player.

-Players can earn achievements earn points based on the amount of enemies that they have killed.
-Once they die, their information should be logged into a leaderboard.
-This logic could be based off of whether or not they made the top X of the list or it could be a long running history.

-Another option for creating a leaderboard is to integrate with Android, iPhone, Windows or [PlayFab](https://playfab.com/) services.
+Another option for storing achievements is to integrate with Android, iPhone, Windows or [PlayFab](https://playfab.com/) services.